eclipse-che/che-operator/olm/README.md

 CR object structure defined in the code using `pkg/apis/org/v1/che_types.go` file.
 Field name defined using the serialization tag `json`, for example `json:"openShiftoAuth"`.
 Che operator default CR sample stored in the `deploy/crds/org_v1_che_cr.yaml`.
-This file should be directly modified if it's a required to apply new fields with default values, or in case of changing default values for existing fields.
+This file should be directly modified if you want to apply new fields with default values, or in case of changing default values for existing fields.
 Also you can apply in the field comments Openshift ui annotations: to display some interactive information about these fields on the Openshift ui.